jerry955071/NanoPreP/docs/source/index.rst

 NanoPrePro Documentation
 ========================

-NanoPrePro is a preprocessing pipeline for Oxford Nanopore transcriptomic sequencing data.
+NanoPrePro is a pre-processor for Oxford Nanopore transcriptomic sequencing data.

 .. toctree::
    :maxdepth: 2